kyarik/relay/website/docs/guides/persisted-queries.md

 ### Run time push

-A second more complex option is to push your query maps to the server at runtime, without the server knowing the query ids at the start.
+A second more complex option is to push your query maps to the server at runtime, without the server knowing the query IDs at the start.
-The client optimistically sends a query id to the server, which does not have the query map.
+The client optimistically sends a query ID to the server, which does not have the query map.
 The server then in turn requests for the full query text from the client so it can cache the query map for subsequent requests.
 This is a more complex approach requiring the client and server to interact to exchange the query maps.